wreganpdx/AIGym/README.md

 Most of these files are for seperate applications, so here's some idea of how it should be organized.

+Todo: Create file structure to seperate applications and another file structure for classes that are shared across applications

 ## Bidirectional Search